The Search for the Scriptural Calendar

 This writer has been patiently waiting for the right time to find out which is the true scriptural calendar.
-I knew I could not figure it out through my human effort alone.
-I had to rely on the Most High to reveal it to me in his due time.
+The reality hit me that I could not figure it out through my human effort alone.
+Hence, I had to rely on the Most High to reveal it to me in his due time.

 In the end, after a process of elimination, it boiled down to one calendar, and I will soon let you know which one it was.
 Today I would like to share what I believe is the closest we have to the scriptural calendar.

 SEVERAL CALENDARS, WHICH ONE IS CORRECT?
 THE PROCESS OF ELIMINATION